Specialised tool · AI generative fill

 Erase stickers, emoji, chat bubbles, and overlay graphics from any screenshot or photo.
-SDXL generative fill rebuilds the content underneath.
+AI generative fill rebuilds the content underneath.
 Free, no signup, 3 removes a day.

 Before / After

 Stickers and emoji are unusually hard for traditional inpainting because of what is typically underneath them.
 A watermark sits on photographic background — sky, foliage, fabric, a predictable texture.
 A sticker, in contrast, often sits on a face, on chat UI, on text, or on a complex composition where context from neighbouring pixels is misleading.
-Reconstructive inpainters (LaMa, Content-Aware Fill) blur the masked area into the closest matching surroundings; the result on a face is usually an unsettling smear.
+A simple eraser that just blurs the masked area into the closest matching surroundings produces, on a face, an unsettling smear.

-SDXL inpainting takes a different approach.
-It generates new pixels from its learned model of what photos and screenshots look like, conditioned on a prompt that says "clean original content, restored background".
-When the sticker is over a face the model generates a plausible face; when it's over a chat bubble the model generates plausible UI chrome.
-The result is not the actual content that was underneath, but it looks like it belongs.
+A generative AI model takes a different approach.
+It generates new pixels from its learned sense of what photos and screenshots look like, guided to restore clean background content.
+When the sticker is over a face the model generates a plausible face; when it’s over a chat bubble it generates plausible UI chrome.
+The result isn’t the exact content that was underneath, but it looks like it belongs.

-The tradeoff: SDXL runs its VAE over the whole image, so pixels outside the mask drift by a small amount.
-For social media cleanup this is almost never noticeable.
-For strict pixel-level preservation (stock photo watermarks, product photography) use the LaMa-based tools instead.
-This page is the right tool for Instagram stories, Snapchat exports, WhatsApp screenshots, and meme pictures — the SDXL losses don't matter and its generative strengths do.
+The trade-off is that the model regenerates the whole image, so pixels outside the mask drift by a small amount.
+For social-media cleanup that’s almost never noticeable.
+This page is the right fit for Instagram stories, Snapchat exports, WhatsApp screenshots, and meme pictures — the small drift doesn’t matter and the generative strengths do.

 How to remove stickers in 3 steps